JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-21-What-is-the-most-interesting-place-in-the-room-make-yourself-a-heatmap.md

 ---
 layout: post
-title: What is the most interesting place in the room.
-Make yourself a heatmap.
+title: What is the most interesting place in the backyard.
+Make yourself a heatmap 🐕‍🦺
 published: true
 excerpt_separator: <!--more-->
 ---